aja-video/libajantv2/README.md

 ```

 ## Building libajantv2
 Starting in the NTV2 SDK version 17.0, AJA has standardized on [CMake](https://cmake.org/) for describing how to build the libraries, demonstration applications, command-line tools, unit tests, and plugins.
-AJA requires using CMake version 3.15 or later.
+AJA requires CMake version 3.15 or later.

-The instructions for building the default static library are generally the same on each supported platform (Windows, macOS, Linux on x64 and aarch64).
+The instructions for building the default static library are generally the same on each supported platform (Windows, macOS, Linux).
 Note that the default "CMake Generator" varies by platform.

 **NOTE: By default — absent any parameters — only the target for the ajantv2 static library is built.**